gibsjose/cpp-cheat-sheet/C++ Syntax.md

 array.Print(Array(12345));
 ```
 ##### 1.4.1.2 Member initializer list
-In previous example, we could've used simpler notation for initialazing members:
+In previous example, we could've used simpler notation for initializing members:
 ```c++
 class MemberInitializedArray
 {